httkaua/httkaua/README.md

 ## ⭐ Featured project
 [Dostoc](https://github.com/httkaua/dosToc)

-A system for Real State Companies and agents, built with Typescript, MongoDB and Express.js.
+A system for real estate companies and agents, built with Typescript, MongoDB and Express.js.

 ---